 Fees and Limits

 While free, Boku limits you as to the amount you can actually spend daily.
-The daily limit is set at £30 per phone number.
-Even when making payments to different casinos or stores, Boku will recognize your number and block the transfer.
-It should be noted that you can only make payments in sums dividable by 10 such as £10, £20, £30, unlike other services which let you deposit sums like £173.68.
-Additionally your carrier may impose spending restrictions for such services.
+The daily limit is set at £30 per mobile number.
+Even when making payments to different casinos or stores, Boku will recognize the mobile number and block further transfers if the player’s daily deposits exceed £30.